-The image above shows the format of a 39-month Arizona MVR.
+The images above show the current format of a 39-month Arizona MVR (motor vehicle record).
 When a driver is found guilty or responsible for a traffic violation, the court reports the judgment to the MVD, which is then reflected on that driver’s MVR, where it stays, indefinitely.
-The points assessed for the violation are not reflected on the MVR, but we have listed some common violations and their associated points above.
+The points assessed for the violation are now reflected on the MVR.
+Prior to April 2020, points were not shown.

-As to the original question, about when these points expire — they don’t.
-The points ‘age’.
+As to the original question, about when these points expire.
 As discussed above, there are two time periods that matter: 12 months, and 36 months.
 Accumulate too many points within any 12 month or 36 month period, and the MVD will issue a corrective action notice.
 Once a violation is older than 12 months, the associated points matter much less, and once the violation is older than 36 months, the associated points hardly matter at all, even though the violation will still be reflected on the MVR.